 Watch your bag

-Pickpocketing and snatching your bag, mobile phone or backpack of course also happen in Morocco.
+Pickpocketing and snatching your bag, mobile phone or backpack of course also happens in Morocco.
 But mainly in the big cities.
 Crossbody bags and backpacks in which you can store your valuables inside in a zipped pocket are best.
 On larger streets, you should carry your bag on the side away from the street, and also walk there if possible.

 In the medina, in the hustle and bustle, you should also always have one hand on your bag, so you notice if someone is messing around.